Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 The Visual Studio Code credential failed to read the credential details from the cache.

-The Visual Studio Code authentication is handled by an integration with the Azure Account extension.
-To use this form of authentication, ensure that you have installed the Azure Account extension, then use View > Command Palette to execute the Azure: Sign In command.
+Visual Studio Code authentication is handled by an integration with the Azure Account extension.
+To use this form of authentication, ensure that you've installed the Azure Account extension.
+Then select **View** > **Command Palette** > **Azure: Sign In**.
 This command opens a browser window and displays a page that allows you to sign in to Azure.
 After you've completed the login process, you can close the browser as directed.
-Running your application
-(either in the debugger or anywhere on the development machine) will use the credential from your sign-in.
+Running your app (either in the debugger or anywhere on the development machine) will use the credential from your sign-in.

 If you already had the Azure Account extension installed and had logged in to your account.
 Then try logging out and logging in again, as that will re-populate the cache on the disk and potentially mitigate the error you're getting.